Medical expert of the article

 Drugs

-An important part of managing gout is prevention, which can help to minimize the attack of the disease.
-It consists in combating obesity and reducing the consumption of food products such as meat and seafood, more about nutrition, see - Diet for gout and Diet for gouty arthritis.
+An important part of gout management is prevention, which can help minimize attacks of the disease.
+This includes combating obesity and reducing the consumption of foods such as meat and seafood, for more information on proper nutrition, see - Diet for Gout and Diet for Gouty Arthritis.

-According to Nature Reviews Rheumatology, a low-calorie diet can reduce uric acid levels in obese patients to 100 μmol / L, and consumption of 1.5 grams of vitamin C per day reduces the risk of gout by 45%.
+According to Nature Reviews Rheumatology, a low-calorie diet can reduce uric acid levels in obese patients by up to 100 μmol/L, and consuming 1.5 g of vitamin C per day reduces the risk of gout by 45%.

-Early diagnosis and treatment aimed at the causes of the disease, help prevent damage to the joints and allow you to live a normal life, so the outlook is optimistic.
+Early diagnosis and treatment aimed at the causes of the disease help prevent joint damage and allow you to live a normal life, so the prognosis is optimistic.